mackyle/sqlite/README.md

 <h1 align="center">SQLite Source Repository</h1>

+**WARNING**: As of 2019-03-20, there is now an official Git
+             [mirror](https://github.com/sqlite/sqlite) of the SQLite sources
+             on GitHub.
+Projects are strongly encouraged to use that repository instead of this one.

 This repository contains the complete source code for the [SQLite database engine](https://sqlite.org/).
 Some test scripts are also included.
 However, many other test scripts